milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 Oh, daddy pathology

-You know, the German military treats it to this day as a normal fight against communist partisans and the burning school was just an accident… My great grandpa was, in fact, a communist partisan, but he was hiding in another village at the time.
+You know, the German military treats it to this day as a normal fight against communist partisans.

 I know… I know… it's a family thing now.
 And men rather die in a revolution than go to therapy.
 In a way, it's even worse when your emotionally distant dad has a reason and a good excuse, you know?